cdcarter/public/beliefs.md

 * Humor comes from truth in difference.
 * The best comedy is something that merges high-brow and low-brow, but isn't an awkward middle-brow compromise.
 * Words are incredibly interesting.
 * Miracles are all around.
-The world is filled with magic and mystery.
+The world is filled with magic and majesty.
 * It's absolutely incredibly how an average person can have an average life, in spite of everything.

 ## How to live